-The GAIN scheme relaunched in 2021 and GAIN community was supported by members of the AMB, who acted as executive sponsors, using their voices to influence change within the business.
-Five colleagues also lead the GAIN communities and act as a driving force, helping to plan events, collate feedback and coordinate the Arriva group's activity.
+The GAIN community is supported by members of the AMB, who act as executive sponsors, using their voices to influence change within the business.
+Five colleagues also lead the GAIN communities and act as a driving force, helping to plan events, collate feedback and coordinate the group's activity.